Should I neuter my pet?

 If you have any further questions, please don’t hesitate to contact us.

-Please allow 72 hours for an email response to non urgent queries, please call our hospital if the inquiry is urgent.
+Please allow 72 hours for an email response to non urgent queries, please call our hospital if the enquiry is urgent.